Do Blackout Curtains Improve Echo and Room Acoustics?

 - Softening harsh high-frequency echo in sparsely furnished rooms

-They can’t replace:
+They cannot replace:

 - True soundproofing (blocking noise transmission through walls/doors)